 The following regulations apply to events held on University property and other locations reserved or controlled by a student organization.
-Additional details and helpful information may be found in the M-Book.

 It is the responsibility of the host organization to bear any of the related costs for the event including, but not limited to: